blogs.sanpreetsingh.com

 • boundaries without coldness

-This is why relationship boundaries and consent fit so naturally here.
+This is why boundaries around comfort, pressure, and consent fit so well here.
 Intimacy repairs better when both people feel respected, not cornered.
 A relationship that feels emotionally safer usually becomes more capable of warmth, softness, and honest reconnection.

 How Intimacy Usually Rebuilds in Real Relationships